Jinhua: Administrative divisions

+Architecture

+Jinhua architecture, also known as Wu-school architecture, is a style of traditional Chinese architecture that is characterized by large apartments, large courtyards, large open halls, horse-head walls.
+This style is different from the courtyard houses in Beijing and the earth buildings in Fujian.

+Representative of the Ming and Qing Dynasty residences, Jinhua architecture typically features a clear central axis and a symmetrical layout.
+These buildings were often constructed by the royal family or the descendants of Confucianism, and served as both living spaces and cultural artifacts that reflect the values and beliefs of Confucianism.

+The common characteristic of Confucian inheritance is the emphasis on respecting teachers, education, law, and rules.
+This philosophy is reflected in the spatial design and construction of Jinhua architecture.
+These houses are built with a harmonious balance between Yin and Yang and embody symmetry and balance.

 Economy

 Jinhua has a rather flexible economic system with distinctive economic characteristics in different areas.
 90% of enterprises are in and about 88% of its GDP are from private sector.

 Industry

 Jinhua enjoys an advanced civilian-owned economy, with its industry mainly supported by processing and manufacturing.
 Leading industries of the city include clothing and textile, mechanics and electronics, pharmacy and chemistry, manufacturing crafts, metalwork processing architecture and building materials, automobile-and-motorcycle accessories, food processing, and plastic ware.

 Industries are distributed with different characteristics in different counties or county-level cities.
 For instance, Yiwu is characterized by its light-industry commodities, Yongkang by its automobile-and-motorcycle accessories and mechanical and electric tools, Dongyang by its clothing, architecture and magnetic materials, the Jinhua Proper by its pharmacy, construction materials and industrial measures, Lanxi by its non-ferrous metal, cement, towels and daily chemicals, and Pujiang by its textile, lockmaking, and lantern ornaments of crystals.